What's up with SEL and Breakcore?

 Present Day, Present Time.

-The show is now seeing a revival in even deeper corners of the internet, with JJ from the show holding regular live sets in the deep rat holes of VRchat.
+The show is now seeing a revival in even deeper corners of the internet, with JJ from the show holding regular raves in the deep rat holes of VRchat.
 Lain, omnipresent as always, seems to cast her shadow on the emerging genre of spatial music, as she continues to live on in the echoing electronic refrains of cyberspace :)

 Guess who this is :) Rhymes with "Rick Band"